-20 Identity Management Solutions That Balance Security and Simplicity
+20 Identity Management Solutions You Should Know

 Who are you?
 Websites ask that all the time, though not in so many words.
 Instead, they require passwords, or your mother’s maiden name or a code sent via text.
 Sometimes you also have to prove you’re not a robot by deciphering distorted letters.

 These authentication efforts are all part of a new cybersecurity ethos called “zero trust,” one pillar of which is this: Never assume you know someone’s true identity based on just their IP address or email password.
 Hence the growing popularity of multi-factor authentication.

 - SailPoint’s Identity Platform